tomtzook/frc-learn-docs/devices/encoders.md

 ### Relative

-Relative encoders are constructor to detect changes/motion of the shaft.
+Relative encoders  detect changes/motion of the shaft.
 They do not provide absolute positioning, but rather report on changes in position.
 That is, each time the shaft rotates a set amount of degrees, the sensor will tell us of this.
 It is relative, because the sensor doesn't assign unique position to each part of the shaft, but rather just counts how it rotates.
-So when the sensor is turned on, the position will always be zero and counted from there, no matter how the shaft is, thus the position is relative to how the shaft was when the sensor started.
+So when the sensor is turned on, the position will always be zero and counted from there, no matter how the shaft is oriented, thus the position is relative to how the shaft was when the sensor started.

 ![optical relative encoder](https://github.com/user-attachments/assets/419248ec-c657-407a-bb0f-8e01eae346b2)